|Heart of Texas Autism Network

 advocates Torey Lewis, and Stephanie McRae.

-Other parent training workshops in 2012 included free workshops scheduled with Fran Templeton, CEO of
+Other parent training workshops have included free workshops in 2012 scheduled with Fran Templeton, CEO of

 Spectrum Autism Training.